Amir-M-Vahedi/Cube_World/README.md

 - **Algorithm Selection:** Choosing an appropriate optimization algorithm can significantly impact the efficiency and effectiveness of the solution.
 - **Iterative Refinement:** Continuous refinement and evaluation are essential to achieving optimal results.
 - **Visualization:** Visualizing the design helps in understanding the interactions and potential issues with the paths.

+## Acknowledgments

+The initial draft of this project's Jupyter Notebook was provided by The Informatics for Design, Engineering, And Learning (IDEAL) Lab.
+You can find more about their work on their [GitHub page](https://github.com/IDEALLab).